Wellesley Investments & Pensions Ltd.

 In managing your portfolio, Wellesley Investments & Pensions Ltd. will always act in your best interests and seek to obtain an investment return in line with your investment objectives and risk appetite.
 You will be provided with regular portfolio valuations and performance reports.
 It is important that you read these reports carefully and notify us of any queries as soon as possible.

 Where you decide to give us an instruction to buy or sell securities on your own initiative without any investment advice from Wellesley Investments & Pensions Ltd., we deem this to be an execution-only transaction.
-You should be aware that we will not assess the suitability or appropriateness for you of an execution-only transaction in non-complex financial instruments.
+You should be aware that we will not assess the suitability or appropriateness of the financial instrument for you of an execution-only transaction.
 You will not, therefore, benefit from the higher protection of the suitability provisions of the conduct of business rules.
-Non-complex financial instruments include listed equities, bonds and units in a UCITs fund.

-Wellesley Investments & Pensions Ltd. can provide you with investment advice, execution-only and discretionary portfolio management services in relation to the following financial instruments:
+Wellesley Investments & Pensions Ltd. can provide you with investment advice, execution-only and advisory portfolio management services in relation to the following financial instruments:

 - Listed equities and other securities, where such securities are listed on regulated markets

-- Bonds, loan notes, certificates of deposit, commercial paper and other debt securities including government, public agency, municipal and corporate issues
+- Listed bonds, loan notes, certificates of deposit, commercial paper and other debt securities including government, public agency, municipal and corporate issues

-- Depositary receipts or shares relating to the above instruments
+- Listed depositary receipts or shares relating to the above instruments

 - Units in UCITs and AIF collective investment schemes